Tuesday, May 3, 2011

 STRAP Pride

 Last 4 December 2010, the Transgender Lesbian Bisexual and Gay (TLBG) community in Manila concluded another historical Pride Parade.
-For the first time in history, the TLBG Pride March was sponsored by the local government of Quezon City.
-Of course STRAP was there in full force (see pic above).
-The girls, upon the suggestion of founding member Dee Mendoza, decided to come in fiery and radical red.
+For the first time, the TLBG Pride March was sponsored by the local government of Quezon City.
+Of course, the girls were there and we decided to come in fiery and radical red.

 Affirm the right to self-determination

-STRAP had two calls this year: AFFIRM THE RIGHT TO SELF-DETERMINATION (above pic) and STOP DISCRIMINATION BASED ON GENDER IDENTITY AND EXPRESSION (pic below).
+We had two calls this year: AFFIRM THE RIGHT TO SELF-DETERMINATION and STOP DISCRIMINATION BASED ON GENDER IDENTITY AND EXPRESSION.
 We also brought back the red truck last year that we rented again out of our own pockets this year.

 With Princess & Seanel